top of page

 La Donna Sprinkle

 I started helping in class and eventually started teaching my own classes.
 I wasn't really interested in showing.
 I was more interested in just having a good companion, but then I decided to get into obedience.
 I bought Bailey, trained him, and now we have some titles.
 Bailey has his first leg in Open.
 We are working towards an Open title now.
 My Rottweiler Bennie has his Novice Title and is working toward his Graduate Novice Title.
 He also has two legs on his Rally Excellent Title.
-Both dogs have all their CGC Titles except for Farm Dog.
+Both dogs have all their CGC Titles.

 Thora2.jpg